Frequently Asked Questions

 JOG – Wick Airport/ Wick train station / Inverness Airport (for flights/ trains back to London and other destinations)

 For those flying out of Inverness at the end of the ride there will be shuttles on both the Sunday (from the finish line in JOG) and from a hotel nearby Inverness airport on the Monday morning.
-Click here to see the 2017 timetable, to give you an idea of timings and prices.
+Click here to see the 2018 timetable and read the Rider Transport FAQs.

 I'm an international rider, what are my best transport options?